openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 3. Use multi-layer container builds to copy the libraries from an el8 image to a directory on the el9 image and use `LD_PRELOAD` or manipulate `LD_LIBRARY_PATH` to point the el8 installer binaries to the correct libraries.

+The approach using chroot worked, but FIPS SMEs said that the container base image *must* match the installer for the resulting cluster to be considered FIPS-compliant so none of these multi-library options are valid.